 Note that the focus on extenders in the two tax writing Committees assumes that tax reform will not take place this year or even next year.
 Chairman Wyden said at the beginning of the April 3 markup of the extenders bill, however, that this would be the last such bill he would mark up as Chairman.
 Like Chairman Camp, he is determined to advance tax reform with the understanding that it will be a very long process.

-If you have questions concerning the President’s FY14 budget or AHTCC legislative proposals please contact Coalition legislative counsel Jim Miller (202-489-3711 or firstname.lastname@example.org) or Coalition legal counsel Rick Goldstein (202-585-8730 or email@example.com).
+If you have questions concerning AHTCC’s legislative efforts in general, please contact Coalition legislative counsel Jim Miller (202-489-3711 or firstname.lastname@example.org) or Coalition legal counsel Rick Goldstein (202-585-8730 or email@example.com).
 Stay up to date on important industry information.
 Follow us on Twitter, Facebook and LinkedIn.